-The Health Interview Survey (HIS) and the Mandatory Health Insurance (MHI) are complementary data sources within the Belgian health information system.
+The Health Interview Survey (HIS) and the data collected in the framework of the Mandatory Health Insurance, which are hosted by the Intermutualist Agency (IMA) are complementary data sources within the Belgian health information system.
 Self-reported information is collected during the HIS on the health status, life style, health care use and socio-demographic background characteristics of a representative sample of the population in Belgium.
-The MHI is an administrative database with detailed information on reimbursed health care expenses of the total population.
-Through an individual linkage of HIS and MHI data, it is possible to address health policy relevant questions that each of the data sources separately cannot answer.
+The IMA database is an administrative database with detailed information on reimbursed health care expenses of the total population.
+Through an individual linkage of HIS and IMA data, it is possible to address health policy relevant questions that each of the data sources separately cannot answer.

-In Belgium more than 99% of the population participates in the mandatory health insurance (MHI).
-As a result detailed and extensive information is available on reimbursed health expenses for nearly the whole population.
+In Belgium more than 99% of the population participates in the mandatory health insurance.
+As a result IMA data include detailed and extensive information on reimbursed health expenses for nearly the whole population.
 This information is extensively used by health decision makers, especially the National Institute for Health and Disability Insurance (NIDHI), to plan and monitor policy measures.

 However, health insurance data have some shortcomings: